Avoiding Errors in Veterinary Laboratory Diagnostics

 Associate Professor of Clinical Pathology, University of Minnesota College of Veterinary Medicine

-Dr. Heinrich is Associate Professor of Clinical Pathology and VMC Clinical Pathology Lab Director at the University of Minnesota College of Veterinary Medicine.
-He completed his undergraduate degree in animal sciences at the University of Illinois, his DVM at the University of Wisconsin-Madison, a rotating internship at VCA Veterinary Specialty Center of Seattle, and his residency in clinical pathology at the University of Minnesota CVM.
-Dr. Heinrich also spent two years in Chicago as a small animal general practitioner prior to residency training.
-His areas of interest include diagnostic cytology, hematology, and clinical chemistry.
-He teaches in multiple courses in the veterinary curriculum and participates in collaborative clinical research.
-Dr. Heinrich received the 2015 ASVCP Young Investigator Award for Applied Clinical Research.
+Dr. Daniel Heinrich, DVM, DACVP (Clinical Pathology), is an Associate Professor of Clinical Pathology and Director of the Veterinary Medical Center Clinical Pathology Laboratory at the University of Minnesota College of Veterinary Medicine.
+Board-certified by the American College of Veterinary Pathologists in clinical pathology, Dr. Heinrich completed his DVM at the University of Wisconsin–Madison, a rotating internship at VCA Veterinary Specialty Center in Seattle, and his clinical pathology residency at the University of Minnesota.
+He also practiced as a small animal general practitioner in Chicago before entering academic medicine.
+His clinical and research interests center on diagnostic cytology, hematology, and clinical chemistry — with a particular focus on analytical interferences and errors in routine in-house laboratory testing.
+He is course coordinator for Veterinary Clinical Pathology II in the DVM curriculum and has mentored five board-certified clinical pathology residents.
+Dr. Heinrich received the ASVCP Young Investigator Award for Applied Clinical Research in 2015.

 View Full Faculty BioFrequently Asked Questions